moritzebeling/herbert.gd/README.md

 # [herbert.gd](https://herbert.gd)
-An archive website for the visual communication department at Bauhaus-University Weimar, Germany.
+An archive website for the graphic design and visual communication department at Bauhaus-University Weimar, Germany.

 ## Contributions welcome
-If you want to contribute to this project, feel free to get in touch, open an issue or create a pull request.
+If you want to contribute to the website design and functionality or fix problems, feel free to get in touch, open an issue or create a pull request.
 Read more below at branching.

-If you want to contribute to the page content, please get in touch to the editors.
-Read more at [herbert.gd/info](https://herbert.gd/info)
+If you want to contribute to the page content, please get in touch with the editors aka. the staff of the graphic design chair at Marienstraße 1, Weimar.
+Read more at [herbert.gd/info](https://herbert.gd/info).

 ## System requirements for development
-- PHP 7.4
+- php 7.4
 - sass
 - npm

 ## Development setup
-Clone repo
+Clone repo including submodules
 ```
 git clone --recursive https://github.com/moritzebeling/herbert.gd
 cd hebert.gd